École normale supérieure: Academic profile

-The École normale supérieure are Grandes Écoles, a French institution of higher education that is separate from, but parallel and connected to the main framework of the French public university system.
+The École normale supérieure are a specific type of Grandes Écoles, French institutions of higher education separate from, but parallel and connected to the main framework of the French public university system.
 Similar to the Ivy League in the United States, Oxbridge in the UK, and C9 League in China, Grandes Écoles are elite academic institutions that admit students through an extremely competitive process.
 Grandes Écoles typically have much smaller class sizes and student bodies than public universities in France, and many of their programs are taught in English.
-While most Grandes Écoles are more expensive than French universities, the École normale supérieure charges the same tuition fees: €243 annually for the master's degree in 2021–2022.
+While most Grandes Écoles are more expensive than French universities, the École normale supérieure charges the same tuition fees: €243 annually at master's degree in 2021–2022.
 International internships, study abroad opportunities, and close ties with government and the corporate world are a hallmark of the Grandes Écoles.
 Degrees from École normale supérieure are accredited by the Conférence des Grandes Écoles and awarded by the Ministry of National Education (France) (Le Ministère de L'éducation Nationale).
 Alums go on to occupy elite positions within government, administration, and corporate firms in France.

 The competitive entrance exams for admission to the ENSs are extremely selective.
-They recruit mainly from scientific and humanities Prépas (Taupe / BCPST and Khâgne), even though a small number of their students (fewer than 10 each year) are recruited separately on the basis of highly competitive exams.
-The students from France and other European Union countries recruited after a Classe Préparatoire are considered civil servants in training, and as such paid a monthly salary, in exchange for an agreement to serve France for 10 years, including those of their studies.
+They recruit mainly from scientific and humanities Prépas, even though a small number of their students (fewer than 10 each year) are recruited separately on the basis of highly competitive exams.
+The students from France and other European Union countries recruited after a Classe préparatoire are considered civil servants in training, and as such paid a monthly salary, in exchange for an agreement to serve France for 10 years, including those of their studies.

-The École Normale Supérieure located in Paris is nicknamed "Ulm" from its address rue d'Ulm (Ulm Street).
-It teaches sciences and humanities. École normale supérieure de Lyon in Lyon also teaches sciences and humanities. École normale supérieure Paris-Saclay located in Cachan, a suburb of Paris and École normale supérieure de Rennes located near Rennes teach in 5 departements, which are : mechatronics, mathematics, informatics, sport sciences and law - economics - management.
+The École normale supérieure located in Paris is nicknamed "Ulm" from its address rue d'Ulm (Ulm Street).
+It teaches sciences and humanities. École normale supérieure de Lyon in Lyon also teaches sciences and humanities. École normale supérieure Paris-Saclay located in Cachan, a suburb of Paris and École normale supérieure de Rennes located near Rennes teaches in 5 departements, which are: mechatronics, mathematics, informatics, sport sciences, earth sciences and law-economics-management.

 Until recently and unlike most of the other grandes écoles, the écoles normales supérieures did not award any specific diplomas (students who had completed the curriculum they had agreed to with the office of the Dean upon arrival were simply entitled to be known as "ENS Alumni" or "Normaliens"), but they encourage their students to obtain university diplomas in partner institutions whilst providing extra classes and support.
 Many ENS students obtain more than one university diploma.

-According to a calculation published in 2016 by Nature journal, the ENS Paris is the institution which, in proportion to the number of its alumni, has formed the greatest number of Nobel Prizes (0.001 35 per capita) in the world, which allows it to get ahead of the prestigious California Institute of Technology (Caltech) and Harvard University (respectively 0.000 67 and 0.000 32 per capita).
+According to a calculation published in 2016 by Nature, the ENS Paris is the institution which, in proportion to the number of its alumni, has formed the greatest number of Nobel Prizes (0.00135 per capita) in the world, which allows it to get ahead of the prestigious California Institute of Technology (Caltech) and Harvard University (respectively 0.00067 and 0.00032 per capita).